Showing posts with label coastal. Show all posts

 The devices installed in the Living Marsh are called flume traps.
 They are part of a study designed to determine how closely the ecology of this created marsh mirrors that of a natural marsh also located on Dauphin Island (above).
 The flume traps sample animals that enter the vegetation to forage and hide from predators.

 Flume traps allow the animals to enter the marsh vegetation as the tide rises (A, Above center).
-The trap is closed at high tide (B) and as the tide goes out, fish, crabs, shrimp and other animals are collected in the net.
+The trap is closed at high tide (B) and as the tide goes out, fish, crabs, shrimp, and other animals are collected in the net.

 When then identify and count the animals we catch in the created marsh and compare them to the animals caught in the reference marsh.

 We also compare how the animals interact with each other in the retired and natural marshes.
-We are particularly interested in how intensely blue crabs feed on marsh periwinkles (see below) We teeter snails to the bases if marsh-grass shoots at each marsh and allow crabs to attack and eat the bait during a set period of time.
+We are particularly interested in how intensely blue crabs feed on marsh periwinkles (see below) We teeter snails to the bases if marsh-grass shoots at each marsh and allow crabs to attack and eat the bait during a set period.
 We also compare the number of repaired shell cracks (signs of failed attacks by crabs) in the snail populations at each site.
 This allows us to compare how intensively crabs are using resources in the marsh.

 We hope this research will help us understand how new marshes develop over time and what we can do to help newly created marshes provide all of the benefits of natural salt marsh habitats.